nietras/nietras.github.io/_posts/2021-08-03-reviving-cntk-with-cuda-11.4.md

 reverse engineering nuget packages so new ones could be made.
-These steps were done as a series of pull requests (PRs) in my [fork](https://github.com/nietras/CNTK) of the repository.
+These steps were done as a series of pull requests (PRs) in my [fork](https://github.com/nietras/CNTK) of the repository as detailed below.

  * [Building with Visual Studio 2019 and CUDA 10.2 (incl. patches)](https://github.com/nietras/CNTK/pull/1) -
-   this PR and release simply updates the library to use CUDA 10.2 (from 10.0) to be able to build CNTK with as few changes as possible with Visual Studio 2019.
+   this PR simply updates the library to use CUDA 10.2 (from 10.0) to be able to build CNTK with as few changes as possible with Visual Studio 2019.
    However, still with the C++ v141 toolset.
 The main idea here was to verify that I could build CNTK and that it worked as expected in pipelines at my work.